What Are Seed Oils and Are They Bad for You?

 When you start heating oil, PUFAs can create harmful chemicals, such as hydroxides and aldehydes, which experts have linked to inflammation.

-Restaurants, Freeland-Graves and Hynes add, tend to be guilty of reheating oil.
+Restaurants tend to be guilty of reheating oil.

 “You should never reheat oils.
 You’re supposed to use them once and then throw them away,” Freeland-Graves explains.
 “But (in the) food industry, they can’t afford to do that.
 Good restaurants will change their oils and discard them, but that’s expensive.”

-Using Seed Oils at Home
+Cooking and Storing Oils at Home

 To avoid consuming reheated seed oils — and potentially unhealthy food — Hynes recommends cooking at home.
-Not only will you save money, she says, but you’ll also save on calories; when you eat out at a restaurant, you typically eat an extra 400 calories.
+Not only will you save money, she says, but you’ll also save on calories; when you eat out at a restaurant, you typically consume an extra 400 calories.

 If you’re frying at home, you should look out for color changes or smoke and never reheat the oil.
 Freeland-Graves recommends using canola oil, while Hynes’s preference is extra-virgin olive oil, which is an unrefined, heart-healthy oil.